 In true modern fashion, there’s even a YouTube video to usher us into the season of goodwill and maximum spending.
+It’s all very commercial, of course.
+But then, that’s what Christmas has become, a festive excuse to flog as much stuff as possible.
+Step past the cheery Grinch, and you’re immediately confronted by neat piles of chocolates in “tins.”

 Except they’re not tins any more, are they?
 They’re round plastic containers, half the size of the tins from my youth.
 At least, it feels that way.
 I remember those big tins; you could make your own drum set out of them, and we did.
+There again, I was a boy at the time, so, maybe that is why they looked a lot bigger?
+No, actually, they were big tins.

 A fine example of shrinkflation wrapped in festive plastic.